Growth & Care

 Vertical Accent, Hedges/Screening

-Columnar Swedish Aspen has forest green foliage throughout the season.
+Columnar Swedish Aspen is primarily valued in the landscape for its rigidly columnar form.
+It has forest green deciduous foliage.
 The serrated oval leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The furrowed gray bark adds an interesting dimension to the landscape.